midlantica/LovelyBunchOfCoconuts/README.md

 # WakeUpNPC2

-A Nuxt 3 application that displays a balanced wall of content including claim translations, quotes, and memes.
+A Nuxt 3 application that displays a balanced wall of content including claims & claim translations, quotes, and memes.

 ## For Content Contributors